cloudflare/cloudflare-docs/content/bots/concepts/sequence-rules.md

 ---

-## Enable sequence cookies via the API
+## Enable sequence rules via the API

 1. [Create an API token](/fundamentals/api/get-started/create-token/) if you do not already have one.
 The API token must include the _Zone_ > _Fraud Detection_ > _Edit_ permission.
-2. [Get the zone ID](/fundamentals/setup/find-account-and-zone-ids/) for the zone(s) where you want to enable sequence cookies.
+2. [Get the zone ID](/fundamentals/setup/find-account-and-zone-ids/) for the zone(s) where you want to enable sequence rules.
 3. [Add the endpoints](/api-shield/management-and-monitoring/) that you want to track in your sequence rules using API Shield's Endpoint Management and make note of the short ID.
 {{<Aside type="note">}}
 The short ID will not be visible until our account team has enabled this feature for you.